State Property Service of Azerbaijan to auction small enterprises

 By Zeyni Jafarov - Trend:

-The State Property Service under the Azerbaijani Ministry of Economy will hold an auction on February 16, 2021, Trend reports on Jan.22 referring to the service.
+The State Service for Property Affairs under the Azerbaijani Ministry of Economy will hold another auction on February 23, 2021, Trend reports citing the service.

-According to the data, 27 public property facilities (small public enterprises and facilities) will be put up for auction.
+According to the service, 64 objects of state property will be put up for auction, 25 of which are small state enterprises and unfinished objects, and 39 are joint-stock companies.

-On the day of the auction, by selecting the section ‘Electronic auction’ on the e-services portal (e-emdk.gov.az), it is possible to join the auction.
+On the day of the auction, by selecting the 'Electronic auction' section on the e-services portal (e-emdk.gov.az), you can join the auction.